Loading...

 3. Guild Mortgage

 Guild Mortgage is an ethical mortgage lender in the United States.
-Guild provides mortgages to both new and existing homeowners with interest rates ranging from 3.0-5.5% for a variety of loan types such as FHA loans, USDA loans, and home equity loans.
+It provides mortgages to both new and existing homeowners with interest rates ranging from 3.0 to 5.5% for a variety of loan types, such as FHA loans, USDA loans, and home equity loans.

-Guild Mortgage participates in NOVUS, an ethical home lending program that offers competitive rates, lower fees, and no loan origination fee for low-to-moderate-income borrowers who are in current credit counseling.
+Guild Mortgage participates in NOVUS, an ethical home lending program that offers competitive rates, lower fees, and no loan origination fee for low-to-moderate-income borrowers in current credit counseling.

 See Related: Best Blackrock Socially Responsible Investing Funds to Buy Today